flimflam-austin/hugo-cms-test/content/quick_reads/20210205-separated-families-minors-at-border-update/index.md

       (and what it doesn’t).
     _key: 0a0f3177d6de
   - order: 1
+    useCheckmark: false
     body: >-
       ## Policy Background

-      * During parts of 2017 and 2018, the Trump admin. implemented a **zero-tolerance policy**, requiring the arrest of every adult illegally entering the U.S.
+      * During parts of 2017 and 2018, the Trump admin. implemented a**zero-tolerance policy**, requiring the arrest of every adult illegally entering the U.S.

       * When an adult is arrested, they cannot have a minor detained alongside